if-else conditional statements

 fi

-Here’s a breakdown of how if-else conditions work:
+Here’s a breakdown of how if-else

-3. Code Block: The commands or code you want to execute if the condition evaluates to true.
+keyword: This marks the beginning of the code block that will be executed if the condition is true.- Code Block: The commands or code you want to execute if the condition evaluates to true.
 This can be a single command or a series of commands.

-5. fi statement: This marks the end of the if-else block.
+statement: This marks the end of theif-else

-Here’s an example to illustrate the usage of if-else in a shell script:
+Here’s an example to illustrate the usage of if-else

 #!/bin/bash